elkokc/deadoralive/README.md

 optional arguments:
-  -h, --help            show this help message and exit --scope SCOPE         file with scope
-  --scheme SCHEME       uri scheme
+  -h, --help            show this help message and exit --scope SCOPE         file with scope, each host on new line --scheme SCHEME       uri scheme
   --port PORT, -p PORT  port to connect
   --timeout TIMEOUT     timeout